Shoot Guidelines & Best Practices

 • Visit our Dashboard Account Guide to get set up and learn helpful tips on answering inquiries and managing bookings.

-When you meet the customer (be sure to show up 10-15 minutes early), walk through the game plan and confirm that they approve.
+When you will be meeting the customer (and plan to show up 10-15 minutes early), walk them through the game plan and confirm that they approve.
 If not, then discuss other options.
 Ask them if they have any preferences or ‘must-have’ shots, and please discuss their direction requests indicated on the Shoot Scoop.

-• If heavy rain/wind is forecasted and you are nervous about shooting, try to reschedule a game plan.
-If the date changes or the shoot is delayed, you can let us know with the Shoot Check-in form (emailed to you the day of the shoot and also on your dashboard).
-Please see our cancellation policies, including for bad weather, in payment structure section below.
+• If heavy rain/wind is forecasted and you are nervous about shooting, try to reschedule.
+If the date changes or the shoot is delayed, edit the details in your bookings.
+Please see our cancellation policies, including for bad weather, in our Payment FAQ.

-• Walk around the location beforehand and determine your “game plan” (if possible).
-Where are three areas the customer might want to shoot at?
+• Walk around the location before the shoot and determine your “game plan” (if possible).
+Where are 3 areas the customer might want to shoot at?

-• Identify some good shots in advance where you will ask them to pose.
-Have fun “activities” for first 10 minutes to warm them up.
+• Identify some good shots in advance.
+Plan fun “activities” for the first 10 minutes to warm them up.

 • It is important to make sure you arrive 10 minutes before the shoot start time.
 Try to get there before your customer so you can do a quick survey of the area and plan where you’re going to start.
 It also gets things off on the right foot if they aren’t the ones waiting for you.
 Once they arrive, you should: